youndon/Flares/src/main/kotlin/Books/DataStructures/1_Kotlin&KotlinStandardLibrary.md

 Functions are an important part of any programming language, especially in Kotlin as it’s a multi-paradigm programming language.
 Kotlin has a lot of functional programming features, so it treats functions with the respect they deserve!

-In general, programming is based on small units of code that can be abstracted and reused.
+In FP.general, programming is based on small units of code that can be abstracted and reused.
 Functions are the smallest units of code that you can easily reuse.
 Here’s an example of a function:
 ```kotlin
 fun max(a: Int, b: Int): Int {
   return if (a > b) a else b